 - critically evaluate the ethical positions of both secular and religious sources on a chosen topic

 - apply Christian ethical methodology to current debates on key ethical issues

 - present a cogent and sustained argument for a position taken on a specified issue

 - use prime sources for a research essay, present their positions accurately, and critique them

-- analyse and evaluate practical and complex moral questions from human experience that will be given during the course.
+- analyse and evaluate practical and complex moral questions from human experience in case studies that will be given during the course

-Callahan, Daniel, The Roots of Bioethics: Health, Progress, Technology, Death.
-Oxford Uni Press: Oxford , New York, 2012.
+Callahan, Daniel.
+The Roots of Bioethics: Health, Progress, Technology, Death.
+Oxford: OUP, 2012.

-Jonsen, Albert R., Robert M. Veatch and Walters, LeRoy., Editors.
-Sourcebook In Bioethics: A Documentary History.
+Jonsen, Albert R., Robert M. Veatch and LeRoy Walters, eds.
+Sourcebook in Bioethics: A Documentary History.
 Washington, DC: Georgetown University Press, 1998.